Seville (or Sevilla in Spanish) is the 4th largest city in Spain and the capital of the region of Andalusia.

-Given that it’s home to the Catedral de Sevilla, the Real Alcázar, dozens of tapas bars and seemingly endless picturesque and winding streets, it’s not surprising that this neighborhood is considered the center of tourism in the city.
+Given that it’s home to the Seville Cathedral, the Real Alcázar, dozens of tapas bars and seemingly endless picturesque and winding streets, it’s not surprising that this neighborhood is considered the center of tourism in the city.

 Up next is a visit to Las Setas de Sevilla, also known as the Metropol Parasol.